How contributions are made

 Give your savings more time to grow

 If you are thinking about increasing the amount going into your savings, it can make sense to start as soon as possible.
 That way your investments will have more time to grow, and they’ll have more time to benefit from compounding.
-This is the snowballing effect of growth on the growth you have earned in previous months and years, but remember any growth is not guaranteed.
+Compounding is when your investment generates a return, and then that return itself starts to generate further returns.
+This cycle repeats year after year, with gains being reinvested.
+Over time, this can lead to exponential growth* and be more powerful than people realise.

 Should you pay more into your retirement savings?